Concealed Leak Refund

-Your application must be submitted within 30 days from the date that a licensed plumber detects the leak.
+Your application must be lodged within 30 days from the date of issue of the following quarterly water usage notice.

 If approved, and where it is evident that the leak may affect the consumption charges over more than one reading cycle, the refund or waiver can be applied to a maximum of two billing periods.